atlantis2013/jigsaw/README.markdown

 -----------------
 Added verbose percentage completed output when pulling records from large companies.
-Also added clean exiting from Ctrl-c interupt.
+Also added clean exiting from Ctrl-c interrupt.

 Update 07/18/2013
 -----------------
 The search functionality now works with an individual's name.
-Its not perfect but based on the results the webpage returns jigsaw.rb can tell the difference between a search for a company or a person.
+Its not perfect but based on the results the web page returns jigsaw.rb can tell the difference between a search for a company or a person.
 If a search for a person was provided all results are pulled down and displayed along with their name, title, company, city, state, and jigsawID.

 	Example:
 		./jigsaw.rb -s "Mark Maxey"